-If you need to name a Personal Representative in your own Estate Plan in Idaho, or if you yourself have been named as a Personal Representative for someone else, our Idaho Estate Planning Attorneys can help you understand the duties and responsibilities that you have under applicable Idaho law, and under the estate planning documents that exist.
+If you need to name a Personal Representative, or if you yourself have been named for someone else, our Idaho Estate Planning Attorneys can help you understand the duties and responsibilities that will follow under applicable Idaho law, and under the documents that exist.
 Partners, Randy Budge and Lane Erickson have received the highest ratings for their ethics and legal ability as Idaho Estate Planning Attorneys.
-Additionally, Matt Stucki, Nathan Palmer and Dave Bagley are attorneys that complete the Racine Law Office Idaho Estate Planning Team.
+Additionally, Matt Stucki, Nathan Palmer and Dave Bagley are attorneys that complete the Racine Law Office Team.

 Once a person has gone through the process of filing a probate and being named as the personal representative their first main duty is to protect the estate of the loved one who passed away.
-What this really means is the personal representative must determine all of the property, both tangible and intangible, that was owned by the decedent at the time of death.
-It also means taking control and or possession of each item of the decedent’s property so that it can be protected.
-The personal representative is responsible to the heirs of the decedent to make sure that every effort is made to preserve and protect the property so that each item of property can be distributed either to the person(s) listed in the decedent’s last will and testament or as directed by the laws of intestacy.
-Our Estate Planning attorneys in Idaho help personal representatives fulfill these responsibilities.2.
+What this really means is they must determine all of the property, both tangible and intangible, that was owned by the decedent at the time of death.
+It also means taking control and or possession of each item of the decedent’s property so all of the property can be protected.
+The personal representative is also responsible to the heirs of the decedent to make sure that every effort is made to preserve and protect the decedent’s property so that each item of property can be distributed either to the person(s) listed in the decedent’s Last Will and Testament or as directed by the laws of intestacy.
+Our Estate Planning attorneys in Idaho help individuals and families fulfill these responsibilities.2.
 Resolve Claims From Creditors

 The second main duty of a personal representative is to receive claims from creditors and then resolve those claims.
-In Idaho there is a statutory process where claims can be filed by unknown creditors with the estate and the personal representative.
-This gives the personal representative an opportunity to scrutinize the claim from the creditor and determine whether the claim is legitimate or not.
+In Idaho there is a statutory process where claims can be filed by unknown creditors so they can be paid before distributions of the decedent’s money and property are completed.
+This gives the person tasked with these duties an opportunity to scrutinize the claim(s) from the creditor(s) and determine whether each claim is legitimate or not.

-The final responsibility of a personal representative is to distribute the assets of the decedent in the estate to the heirs and/or the Beneficiaries that the decedent directed should receive them.
-This is simply called the administration of the estate.
-Essentially, what happens is the personal representative reviews the last will and testament of the decedent, or if there was no will the laws of intestacy to determine who should receive the assets from the estate.
+The final responsibility of the person who is named is to distribute the assets of the decedent in the estate to the heirs and/or the Beneficiaries that the decedent directed should receive them.
+This is simply called the administration and distribution of the estate.
+Essentially, what happens is the executor reviews the last will and testament of the decedent, or if there was no will then the laws of intestacy, to determine who should receive the money, property and assets from the estate.
 Once this is known, the personal representative that has the task of actually making the distributions to these heirs or individuals.Enlist an Idaho Estate Planning Attorney to Help You